conveyal/scenario-editor/docs/edit-scenario/modifications.md

 Once you have created an alignment, you need to specify when the routes run using a [simplified timetable](timetable.html).
 You can do this by [copying a previously created timetable](timetable.html#copying-timetables), or by clicking:
 <br><span class="btn btn-success"><i class="fa fa-plus"></i> Add timetable</span>

+The name and color of the modification can be exported to other tools (e.g. using Taui to publish [interactive accessibility sites](https://blog.conveyal.com/shaping-conversations-about-transit-with-interactive-isochrone-mapping-1d6530d6a8a4)).

 ## Adjust dwell time